Exponentiation: Finite fields

 is linear over $\mathbb F_q,$ and is a field automorphism, called the Frobenius automorphism.
 If $q=p^k,$ the field $\mathbb F_q$ has k automorphisms, which are the k first powers (under composition) of F. In other words, the Galois group of $\mathbb F_q$ is cyclic of order k, generated by the Frobenius automorphism.

 The Diffie–Hellman key exchange is an application of exponentiation in finite fields that is widely used for secure communications.
 It uses the fact that exponentiation is computationally inexpensive, whereas the inverse operation, the discrete logarithm, is computationally expensive.
-More precisely, if g is a primitive element in $\mathbb F_q,$ then $g^e$ can be efficiently computed with exponentiation by squaring for any e, even if q is large, while there is no known algorithm allowing retrieving e from $g^e$ if q is sufficiently large.
+More precisely, if g is a primitive element in $\mathbb F_q,$ then $g^e$ can be efficiently computed with exponentiation by squaring for any e, even if q is large, while there is no known computationally practical algorithm that allows retrieving e from $g^e$ if q is sufficiently large.